 Most companies use chemical flame-retardants, but that’s not strictly necessary.
 The use of certain fibers, such as wool, rayon, and acrylics, are naturally flame-retardant enough to pass the standards without the need for chemicals.

 If you’re concerned about these chemicals, you could go the organic route and get one that doesn’t use them.
 However, you need to be careful, because the term “organic” is not federally regulated, and nothing is stopping a company from lying about their organic status.

-Be sure to read my guide on organic mattresses if you want to go this route!
+Be sure to read our guide on organic mattresses if you want to go this route!